Ai Group Australian Industry Index TitlePrint this page

 Capacity utilisation

-• Capacity utilisation in Australian industry moved slightly upward to 78.7% in August.
+• Capacity utilisation in Australian industry moved down to 77.0% in September.

 About the Australian Industry Index